HindForIot/Detection-of-Botnet-Attacks-Targeting-IoT-Devices/Experments/ReadMe.md

 ## Second Subdirectory:
 ### Scenario Number 1
-This is the scenario where port numbers were adopted as features in the training and testing dataset.
+This is the scenario where port numbers were adopted as features in dataset.
 In this scenario, the following algorithm was applied:

 1- Random Forest.
 2- XGBoost.